Terradue/doc-developer-sandbox/source/faq/index.rst

 Frequently asked questions

-** Why are some log entries going to stderr while others go to stdout**?
+** Why are some log entries going to stderr while others go to stdout?**

 The framework log entries (e.g. using ciop-log or ciop-copy) all go to stderr.